deathworlders/online/content/books/deathworlders/chapter-49-division.md

 *This is a developing situation.
 We are aware of reports of other attacks all over the world, and will update this article as information becomes available.*

-*Stories related to this:* Obituary: Steven Lawrence
+*Stories related to this:*

+Obituary: Steven Lawrence
+Who Are The Alien Protection Army?
+Scotch Creek Protest Turns Violent

 ___